Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Related Work

 \section{Related Work}

-\textbf{Offline RL:} The challenge of learning a policy from a static sub-optimal dataset of transitions and rewards has been extensively studied~\cite{levine2020offline}.
+\textbf{Offline RL:} The challenge of learning a policy from a static sub-optimal dataset of transitions and rewards has been extensively studied~\citep{levine2020offline}.
 The problem of exploration is not considered as it is assumed that the dataset given contains all the relevant information to estimate an optimal policy.
-On the other hand, the classical Actor-Critic formulation needs to be rewritten to take into consideration the difference in distribution between the policy that collected the dataset and the current learned policy.
-Methods can be roughly divided into three main categories.
-The first one is constraining the learned policy to not deviate much from the policy that collected the dataset: \citet{kumar2019stabilizing} restrict policies to have the same support as the behavior policy rather than the policy itself; \citet{zhou2021plas} implicitly constrain the policy by learning it using latent representations of actions with Gaussian prior (VAE), the constraint given by KL; \citet{siegel2020keep} learns the behavioral policy explicitly.
+Methods can be roughly divided into four main categories.
+The first one is constraining the learned policy to not deviate much from the policy that collected the dataset:~\citet{kumar2019stabilizing} restrict policies to have the same support as the behavior policy rather than the policy itself;~\citet{zhou2021plas} implicitly constrain the policy by learning it using latent representations of actions with Gaussian prior (VAE), the constraint given by the KL divergence term;~\citet{siegel2020keep} learns the behavioral policy explicitly.
 The second category introduces a penalty in the reward function based on the uncertainty of the transitions or the reward function.
-This penalty has been defined as the uncertainty of the learned $Q$ function, \cite{kidambi2020morel, yu2020mopo}, or a measure of pessimism (regularization of the highest $Q$) \cite{kumar2020conservative}.
-A third family of methods instead uses model-based RL and explicitly computes a model of the environment that can be used in different forms to regularize the learned policy \cite{matsushima2020deployment, yu2021combo, rigter2022rambo, fujimoto2019off}.

-A major challenge in all of these methods is their effectiveness when the quality of the data decreases substantially.
-In this work we propose a method that can estimate a high-return policy independently from the distribution of the data used.
+This penalty has been defined as the uncertainty of the learned $Q$ function,~\citep{kidambi2020morel, yu2020mopo}, or a measure of pessimism (regularization of the highest $Q$)~\citep{kumar2020conservative}.
+A third family of methods instead uses model-based RL and explicitly computes a model of the environment that can be used in different forms to regularize the learned policy~\citep{matsushima2020deployment, yu2021combo, rigter2022rambo, fujimoto2019off}.
+The last category includes \textit{in-sample} algorithms which restrict the learning of the policy only on data within the provided dataset and reweighted by an estimate of the advantage function.
+This family of methods has been referred to as weighted supervised learning~\citep{wang2018exponentially} or maximum likelihood~\citep{nair2020awac}.
+It has been extended with different forms of regularization including expectile regression for the critic~\citep{kostrikov2021offline}, penalizing out-of-distribution actions in the critic~\citep{chebotar2021actionable}, trust regions~\citep{mao2023supported}, goal relabeling~\citep{yangrethinking} and Generative Adversarial Networks~\citep{wanggoplan}.
+The policy estimate of our proposed method falls in this last category, as can be seen in Equation~\ref{eq:policy}.
+The use of Temporal Difference learning for the critic, however, subjects these methods to the problem of distribution shift in Offline RL.
+In this work, we propose a method that can estimate a high-return policy independently from the distribution of the data used even when the quality of the data decreases substantially.